Rum

 Method

-Store unopened bottles in cool, dark place away from direct sunlight and heat fluctuations
+Store unopened bottles upright in cool, dark places away from direct sunlight

 Duration